evhub/coconut/DOCS.md

 ### Operator Functions

 Coconut uses a simple operator function short-hand: surround an operator with parentheses to retrieve its function.
+Similarly to iterator comprehensions, if the operator function is the only argument to a function, the parentheses of the function call can also serve as the parentheses for the operator function.

 ##### Rationale